caspervdw/caspervdw.github.io/2019-10-16-Introducing-Pygeos.md

 title: Introducing PyGEOS
 ---

 In this blogpost I present my new Python package: *PyGEOS*.
-PyGEOS is a function library that exposes geospatial operations from GEOS into Python.
+PyGEOS ([documentation](https://pygeos.readthedocs.org)) is a library that exposes geospatial operations from GEOS into Python.
 Arrays of geometries can be operated on with almost zero Python interpreter overhead, leading to performance increases of up to 100 times compared to current *shapely* or *geopandas* usage.

 I aim to keep the API (and performance) of PyGEOS close to that of PostGIS: the de facto standard library of geospatial analysis on large datasets.

-This work has been inspired by the efforts of Joris van den Bossche and Matthew Rocklin on accelerating *geopandas*.
+This work has been inspired by the efforts of Joris Van den Bossche and Matthew Rocklin on accelerating *geopandas*.
 I recommend reading their earlier blogposts on this subject:

 - https://jorisvandenbossche.github.io/blog/2017/09/19/geopandas-cython/
 - http://matthewrocklin.com/blog/work/2017/09/21/accelerating-geopandas-1